MonashDataFluency/r-intro-2/README.md

-# r-intro-resbazvic2024
+# r-intro-2

-Introduction to R workshop material for RezBaz Victoria 2024
+Introduction to R workshop material.
+This material has been taught as part of Monash's Data Fluency program.

 This workshop material is written in [Quarto](https://quarto.org/).
 You will need to install Quarto, R, and the `tidyverse` R package to build this workshop material.